ds4an/CoDas4CG/README.md

 	SQL: select code from code where numId = ID

-#Retrieving processed data
+#Retrieving processed data (preprocessing includes  word segmentation and standarlization, et al.)

-Processed data is the requirement description and source code obtained after preprocessing such as word segmentation and lowercase words.

 1. RetrieveTasks(): Returns the description (requirements) of all tasks, each requirement is a text string